-I tried 3 patterns.
-First one is several rows of running stitch gathered and pulled tight at the ends.
+First tie dye pattern technique is several rows of running stitch gathered and pulled tight at the ends.

 Use extra thread to tie each gathering spot really tight.
 This method creates a stripes design.

-The second method starts with marking some circles lightly on fabric with a pencil.
+The second tie dye pattern method starts with marking some circles lightly on fabric with a pencil.
 Gather from the center of each circle, and wrap each “cone” really tightly with threads.

 This one create a beautiful design with circles.

-The third method is the quickest one : make accordion folds, then triangle folds back and forth along the whole length.
+The third tie dye pattern method is the quickest one : make accordion folds, then triangle folds back and forth along the whole length.

 Clamp the 3 corner with these spring metal clamps.
 The clamps will create a resist pattern.
 Instead of calling this tie dye, maybe we should call it “clamp-dye”?